-The latest issue of the Incarnate Word Logos, the student newspaper of the university I attended in San Antonio, published an article in May about the school cafeteria, and how some students are unhappy with their meal plans.
+The latest issue of the Incarnate Word Logos, the student newspaper of the university in San Antonio where I studied journalism, published an article in May about the school cafeteria, and how some students are unhappy with their meal plans.

 The article stirred up ancient memories.
 My very first news story was published in the Logos in 1994, and it was about high cafeteria prices.